-The modernization program allows for school facilities in poor condition to be completely renovated or replaced to ensure proper learning environments for all students.
-Under the current capital improvement plan, four elementary schools are slated for modernization within the next ten years to include Douglas MacArthur, Cora Kelly, George Mason, and Matthew Maury.
+ACPS has developed a modernization program that allows for school facilities in poor condition to be completely renovated or replaced to ensure proper learning environments for all students.
+Under the current capital improvement plan, three elementary schools are slated for modernization within the next ten years: Douglas MacArthur, Cora Kelly, and George Mason.

 Enrollment projections indicate that secondary enrollment will vastly exceed capacity in coming years.
-ACPS is proposing to replace the existing T.C.
-Williams Minnie Howard 9th Grade Center with a larger, more comprehensive building to accommodate growing enrollment and better serve high school students.
-A new middle school will also be needed given the current schools are at maximum capacity.
+ACPS is proposing a high school capacity project that will accommodate growing enrollment and better serve high school students.
+A new middle school will also be needed given that the current schools are at maximum capacity.